 Your Magento Catalog SEO Questions Answered

-Merchants frequently come to us with questions and concerns about managing the Magento catalog for SEO.
-Magento can be difficult to navigate for a lot of merchants.
+Merchants frequently come to us with questions and concerns about managing the Magento catalog to assist in achieving good SEO rankings.
+Magento is a powerful and complex platform and can be difficult to navigate for a lot of merchants.
 We’re happy to help clear things up and check things off your to-do list.
-In efforts to help other merchants who need help managing their Magento Catalog SEO, we’ve put together a how-to guide on how to handle some of the frequently asked questions.
+In an effort to help other merchants who need help managing their Magento Catalog SEO, we’ve put together a how-to guide on how to handle some of the frequently asked questions.

 What to Do with Out of Stock Products in Magento?

 If the product is out of inventory but will become available again in the future, set the product to ‘Out of Stock’, leaving it enabled so it is still visible in the catalog.
 Disabling and re-enabling products in Magento causes the product URL to 404, and then become available again.
 This can damage your SEO reputation, especially if it happens on a regular basis.
 We recommend utilizing Magento’s upsell functionality to present alternative options to customers from the product page, or add an extension for customers to receive notifications when a product becomes available again.

 You can set up your Magento site to Manage Stock, Display Products Availability in Stock on Storefront and even allow back ordering under Stores > Configuration > Catalog > Inventory.

 If you have products that need to be removed from your catalog altogether, be sure to “disable” the product.
 Then create a 301 redirect from that product URL to a relevant replacement product or parent category.
 Do not delete the product, if you do, the product data will not be referenced in historical data on orders or reporting.